clarusway/git-class/README.md

 I will git checkout main then git merge experiment

 then will check my github account try to find out changes..

+8:37 am I did minor changes here..and now will go back to my experiment branch will do rebase